hasnainsajid824/Alpha-Lang/README.md

 # AlphaLang

-YourLanguageName is a simple programming language designed using python.
+AlphaLang is a simple programming language designed using python.
 It offers a concise syntax and powerful features to make programming more efficient and enjoyable.

 ## Features